VladimirMakaev/cqrs-journey-doc/Reference_03_ESIntroduction.markdown

 # What is Event Sourcing?

-Event sourcing is a way of storing your application's state by storing the history that determines the current state of your application.
+Event sourcing is a way of persisting your application's state by storing the history that determines the current state of your application.
 For example, a conference management system needs to track the number of completed bookings for a conference so it can check whether there are